Asylum in the United States

 What Does it Take to Obtain Asylum Status?

-We highly recommend getting a lawyer from the very beginning of your attempt at gaining asylum, whether you’ve traveled from Honduras, Cuba, or any other country, an experienced asylum attorney at Rozas & Assocaites will help you gather the right documents and prepare you to testify.
-A person seeking asylum faces a tough fight, but with proper legal representation from one of our trained associates, that fight will be much easier.
-Contact our David or one of his associates today at Rozas and Associates at 225-478-1111 today to get started.
+We highly recommend getting a lawyer from the very beginning of your attempt at gaining asylum, whether you’ve traveled from Honduras, Cuba, or any other country, an experienced asylum attorney at Rozas will help you gather the right documents and prepare you to testify.
+A person seeking asylum faces a tough fight, but with proper legal representation from one of our experienced attorneys, that fight will be much easier.
+Contact one of our experienced attorneys today at Rozas at 225-341-6945 to get started.

 Speak With Us Now